Joseph Safra

-Joseph Safra (يوسف صفرا; 1 September 1938 – 10 December 2020) was a Swiss-based Lebanese Brazilian banker and billionaire businessman of Syrian descent.
+Joseph Safra (يوسف صفرا; 1 September 1938 – 10 December 2020) was a Lebanese Brazilian banker and billionaire businessman.
 He was Brazil's richest man and the richest banker in the world, running the Brazilian banking and investment empire, Safra Group.

 Joseph Safra was the chairman of all Safra companies, among them Safra National Bank of New York and Banco Safra headquartered in São Paulo, Brazil.
 In August 2020, Forbes reported Safra's estimated net worth at US$22.8 billion, the 52nd richest person in the world and richest in Brazil.

 Early life

 Joseph Safra was born and raised in Beirut, Lebanon to a Jewish family that, according to Safra family's own sources, originally came from Aleppo, Syria, and with banking connections dating back to Ottoman times.
-The family's banking history began in Aleppo with the foundation of the family’s first banking house in 1841, Aleppo was one of the major hubs of commerce and a mandatory route from the East to Europe, and from the latter to Persia and inner Asia.
-The Safra family financed trade and exchanged currencies for tradesmen, who came to the city through the desert and the Mediterranean.
-The Safra family moved to Brazil in 1952.
+The family's banking history began in Aleppo with the foundation of the family's first banking house in 1841, Aleppo was one of the major hubs of commerce and a mandatory route from the East to Europe, and from the latter to Persia and inner Asia.
+The Safra family financed trade and exchanged currencies for tradesmen, who came to the city through the desert and the Mediterranean, they were also involved in the Gold trade.
+The Safra family moved to Brazil in 1953, where his father founded an import and retailer of machinery, metal and cattle company, the a Safra Importação e Comércio.